localgroupbham/intro-to-dataviz/README.md

 Obviously we could do a whole semester about data visualization.
 My goal in this class is to get you past the very first roadblocks so you can start to learn on your own.

 This class will also be heavily directly by _your_ interests and questions.
-After the class I'll flesh out document (https://github.com/localgroupbham/intro-to-dataviz)
+After the class I'll flesh out this document (https://github.com/localgroupbham/intro-to-dataviz) with more notes and links that we discussed today.

 * What is data visualization?
 * How it differs from data science